Phillip Ragon

 Phillip Terrence "Terry" Ragon is an American entrepreneur and philanthropist who founded InterSystems and is the current CEO.

 Early life and education

 The son of a U.S. Air Force fighter pilot, Ragon was born in Arizona.
 He grew up in a variety of states and graduated from high school in Bogota, Colombia.
 He graduated from MIT in 1971 with a B.S. in physics.

 Career

 In 1978, Phillip Ragon founded InterSystems Corporation in Cambridge, Massachusetts, to develop and sell database management and healthcare information systems.
 He is currently the CEO and owner.

+The company initially developed MUMPS-based systems, releasing ISM-11 for the DEC PDP-11.
+Over time, InterSystems acquired several MUMPS implementations, including DTM from Data Tree in 1993, DSM from Digital in 1995, and MSM from Micronetics in 1998, consolidating these technologies into its Caché database released in 1997.
+Subsequent products include Ensemble (2003), HealthShare (2006), and InterSystems IRIS Data Platform (2017), which integrates database management, interoperability, and analytics capabilities.

+InterSystems has expanded globally, establishing over 35 offices worldwide and serving clients in more than 80 countries.
+The company's software solutions are utilized across various industries, including healthcare, finance, and logistics.
+Notably, the U.S. Department of Veterans Affairs employs InterSystems IRIS to manage over 3 petabytes of data.

 Ragon is a member of the Harvard Medical School Board of Fellows, and a member of MIT Corporation (the governing body of MIT), and a member of the advisory board of the MIT Jameel Clinic.

-In 2020, with a net worth of $2.2 billion, Forbes ranked Ragon No. 378 on the Forbes 400 list of the richest people in America.
+In 2025, with a net worth of $3.4 billion, Forbes ranked Ragon No. 378 on the Forbes 400 list of the richest people in America.